 Maybe you’re somebody who is smell-sensitive, or you’re tired of claying time competing with dinnertime (I know there are plenty of stories on that one!)
 Or maybe you are just looking to be more energy efficient.
 Either way, I want to be of help as a longtime clay-er (that the right word?)

 Is a Toaster Oven Good For Polymer Clay Curing?

-Now would I use it as a clay baking tool?
-Yes and no. Yes if the clay object in question is fairly small.
-This would mean things like jewelry pieces and beads, small trinkets, something that is fairly flat, too.
+Now do I use it as a clay baking tool?
+Yes and no. YES if the clay object in question is fairly small.
+This would mean things like jewelry pieces and beads, keychains, small trinkets, or something that is fairly flat, too.
 My little oven is 8″ in height, 9″ in depth and 14″ wide.
 It has two positions on the inside that I can move the rack to.

-I usually keep things on the lower rack to minimize scorching.
-No to most other items, though – I would be concerned about the top of the object in question being too close to that top heating element; which you can tell is pretty close, and it could typically result in dark spots, and the rest of the object, might not get touched at all and end up semi-soft.
+For larger objects, the answer is no. I would be concerned about the top of the object in question being too close to that top heating element; which you can tell is pretty close, and it could typically result in dark spots, and the rest of the object, might not get touched at all and end up semi-soft.

-So if you’re still with me, Yes to using your toaster oven, if you’ve got one, for very small clay objects, only.
-Like these chalk powder colored beads I did recently – they turned out great.
+So if you’re still with me, the tl:dr is Yes to using your toaster oven, if you’ve got one, for very small clay objects, only.
+Like these chalk powder colored beads I did recently – they look very nice.

-Anyway, smaller, designated ovens like the toaster and convection have these advantages –
+Anyway, smaller, designated ovens like these have the following advantages:

-- Lower energy output (that would be great when you’ve got a high yield going on)
+- Lower energy output (great when you’ve got a high yield going on)